Tuesday, June 9, 2020

 scrappy strip quilt

-The vortex quilt project was a great scrap buster.
+The crumb quilt project was a great scrap buster.
 I got 2 quilts out of that project.

-But for some reason, after all the mess all over my sewing room, and working several months on those vortex quilts, I still had a huge pile of scraps!!
+But for some reason, after all the mess all over my sewing room, and working several months on those crumb quilts, I still had a huge pile of scraps!!

 They just seemed to multiply!!!